The University of Minnesota – Twin Cities is one of four CRNA schools in Minnesota.

 Accredited CRNA Programs are reviewed regularly.

 University of Minnesota Twin Cities Nurse Anesthetist Program was last reviewed 01/2009.
-It was given the maximum of 10 years accreditation and will be reviewed again 10/2018.
-This shows that the program is in full compliance with the COA’s accreditation standards and is very stable.
+It was given the maximum of 10 years accreditation and is very stable.

 Pass Rate for CRNA Boards at University of Minnesota Twin Cities

 Please note: It is extremely rare for a student at any CRNA school to not eventually pass the exam.
 Most students who don’t pass the first time pass the second.
 Very rarely does a person ever take it a third time.
 This statistic only measures how well the program prepares students to pass the test the first time around.

 - First-time test takers: 100% (Class of 2019)

 - National average (2019): 84.8%

 CRNA Employment Rate of program graduates

 An average nurse anesthetist salary in Minnesota

 Minnesota CRNA salaries are higher than the national average with an annual mean wage of $192,290.